BioContainers/edu/series/developer-manual/10_biocontainers-dockerfile.md

 estimated-time: 5
 ---

-# Biodocker dockerfile template
+# BioContainers dockerfile template

-This is a standard template for creating a new Dockerfile for BioDocker:
+This is a standard template for creating a new Dockerfile for BioContainers:

-> Note: Please always follow the [best practices](/developer-manual/biocotainers-dockerfile/) and help pages [Using input and Output files](/101/biocontainers-input-output/) information.
+> Note: Please always follow the [best practices](/developer-manual/best-practices/) and help pages [Using input and Output files](/developer-manual/biocontainers-input-output/) information.

-Bellow is the complete example of a BioDocker Dockerfile:
+Bellow is the complete example of a BioContainers Dockerfile:

 ~~~